-Seeing that MSMEs alone account for 63% of employment in the Philippines, it is no wonder that there’s no dearth of programs undertaken by the Philippine government to help this sector of businesses.
+Seeing that MSMEs alone account for 63% of employment in the Philippines, as stated in The Manila Times, it is no wonder that there’s no dearth of programs undertaken by the Philippine government to help this sector of businesses.
 The MSME Development Plan is as extensive as it is thorough, and provides support for MSMEs in the Philippines with regards to:

 Improved business climate